spwhitton/consfigurator/README.rst

 Quick start / introduction
 ==========================

+1. ``apt-get install sbcl cl-ppcre cl-interpol cl-alexandria``.

-1. Install Steel Bank Common Lisp and Consfigurator.
-One way to do the latter is to clone this git repository into ``~/.local/share/common-lisp/source``.
+2. Install Consfigurator.
+One way to do that is to clone this git repository into ``~/.local/share/common-lisp/source``.

-2. Create a new directory ``consfig`` somewhere where ASDF will pick it up, such as ``~/common-lisp/consfig``.
+3. Create a new directory ``consfig`` somewhere where ASDF will pick it up, such as ``~/common-lisp/consfig``.

-3. Define a Lisp system which represents your configuration.
+4. Define a Lisp system which represents your configuration.

     ~/common-lisp/consfig/com.example.consfig.asd::